How ML-based Data Compression Software Can Cool Down the World

 The explosion in online video streaming is filling up the world's hard drives, saturating its bandwidth, and possibly heading us towards a crisis of storage and pollution.
 Could the answer be to more effectively shrink the information itself?
-And what does machine learning modeling have to do with that?
+And what does machine learning models have to do with that?

 According to a recent study by IDC, the sheer tonnage of global data stored online is set to increase tenfold from current levels to 163 zettabytes—enough data to fill 1630 billion trucks if printed.
 IBM reports that we generate 2.5 quintillion bits of data every day, with 90% of the data stored on the internet created in the past two years.

 This growing tide of data usage has long-term consequences for the sustainability of global energy networks and for the subsequent environmental impact.

 Growing Data Center Pollution in the Age of Consumption

 Collectively, data centers are now estimated to have a carbon footprint equivalent to the entire global aviation industry, with a new study characterizing their growing environmental impact as a major concern.
 Data centers are predicted to consume a fifth of the world's electricity by 2025, making a significant contribution to global pollution.

 Despite notable collective and individual efforts in the green computing space from major players in the network and data center market (including Apple, Google, Facebook, and Amazon), continuing to meet growing demand with growing capacity creates a critical framework; a system operating at such a large scale that small changes inevitably have macroeconomic effects.

 Data center optimization and efficient network design have become commercially and politically motivated fields of research—but there simply may not be enough margin for adjustment in data center infrastructure to really change the projected outcomes, given the sheer demand and the rate at which it is growing.